-Figure 3-2 shows a typical scenario of four Wireless Ethernet Bridges in ad-hoc mode.
-Figure 3-3 shows a typical wireless bridging scenario using two Wireless Ethernet Bridges.
-Each wireless network is connected to a Wireless Ethernet Bridge through a switch.
+Figure 3-2 shows a typical scenario of four Wireless-G Ethernet Bridges in ad-hoc mode.
+Figure 3-3 shows a typical wireless bridging scenario using two Wireless-G Ethernet Bridges.
+Each wireless network is connected to a Wireless-G Ethernet Bridge through a switch.
 A separate notebook computer is equipped with a wireless PC card and can communicate with both wireless networks as long as it has the same SSID and channel as both wireless networks.

-Chapter 4: Connecting the Wireless Ethernet Bridge
+Chapter 4: Connecting the Wireless-G Ethernet Bridge for Setup

-1. Plug the included Ethernet network cable into the LAN port on the back panel of the Bridge.
+- 1. Attach the external antenna. - 2.
+Plug the included Ethernet network cable into the LAN port on the back panel of the Bridge. - The X-II (MDI/MDI-X) slide switch offers a choice between two settings.
+Slide the X-II switch to the X position if you are connecting the Bridge to a PC's network adapter.

-- The X-II selection switch offers a choice between two settings.
-Slide the X-II selection switch to the X position if you are connecting the Bridge to a network card or other Ethernet device.
-Slide the X-II selection switch to the II position if you are connecting the Bridge to a hub or switch. - 3.
-Plug the other end of the Ethernet network cable into the RJ-45 port on the PC you wish to use to configure the Bridge. - 4.
-Plug the supplied power cable into the Power port on the back panel of the Bridge.
-Then plug the other end into an electrical outlet. - 5.
-Proceed to the next section, "Chapter 5: Setting Up the Wireless Ethernet Bridge." - 6.
-After configuration, unplug the Ethernet network cable from the PC, and plug it into the RJ-45 port on the Ethernet-ready network device you wish to add to the wireless network.
+Slide the X-II selection switch to the II position if you are connecting the Bridge to a hub or switch.

+- 4. Plug the other end of the Ethernet network cable into the RJ-45 port of the hub, switch, or PC you wish to use to configure the Bridge. - Plug the supplied power cable into the Power port on the back panel of the Bridge.
+Then plug the other end into an electrical outlet.

-The hardware installation is complete.
+Proceed to the next section, "Chapter 5: Setting Up the Wireless-G Ethernet Bridge."

-Chapter 5: Setting Up the Wireless Ethernet Bridge
+Chapter 5: Setting Up the Wireless-G Ethernet Bridge

-Now that you've connected the Wireless Ethernet Bridge to your wired network, you are ready to set it up.
+Now that you've connected the Wireless-G Ethernet Bridge to your wired network, you are ready to set it up.
 The Setup Wizard will guide you through all the steps necessary.

-1. Insert the Setup Wizard CD-ROM into your PC's CD-ROM drive.
+Insert the Setup CD-ROM into your PC's CD-ROM drive.
 The Setup Utility should run automatically, and the screen in Figure 5-1 should appear.
 If it does not, click the Start button and choose Run.
 In the field that appears, enter D:\setup.exe (if "D" is the letter of your CD-ROM drive).

-Click the Setup button to continue using the Setup Wizard.
-Click the User Guide button to open the pdf version of this User Guide.
-Click the Linksys Web button to access the Linksys website using an active Internet connection.
-Click the Exit button to exit the Setup Wizard.
+- Setup Click the Setup button to proceed with the Setup Wizard. - User Guide Click the User Guide button to open the PDF file of this User Guide. - LINKSYS Web Click the LINKSYS Web button to access the Linksys website using an active Internet connection. - Exit Click the Exit button to exit the Setup Wizard. - 2.
+Click the Setup button to begin the setup process.

-2. The screen shown in Figure 5-2 shows the two ways to configure the Bridge using this Setup Wizard.
+3. The screen shown in Figure 5-2 shows the two ways to configure the Bridge using this Setup Wizard.
 Optimally, you should perform this setup through a PC on your wired network.
 You can also set up the Bridge through one of the PCs on your wireless network.
-Click the Next button to continue or the Exit button to exit the Setup Wizard.
+Click the Next button.

-3. The screen shown in Figure 5-3 displays a list of Wireless Ethernet Bridges on your network, along with the status information for each Bridge.
+4. The screen shown in Figure 5-3 displays a list of Wireless-G Ethernet Bridges on your network, along with the status information for each Bridge.
 (If you have only one Bridge on your network, it will be the only one displayed.)
 Select the Bridge you are currently installing by clicking its name in the Selection box.
-Write down the IP address of the Wireless Ethernet Bridge, so you can use it to access the Web-based Utility later.
-Click the Yes button to continue or the Exit button to exit the Setup Wizard.
+Write down the IP address of the Wireless-G Ethernet Bridge, so you can use it to access the Web-based Utility later.
+Click the Yes button.

-4. For security purposes, you will be asked for your user name and password in order to access the Bridge.
+5. For security purposes, you will be asked for your password in order to access the Bridge.
 In lowercase letters, enter admin in the Password field (later you can change the password through the Web-based Utility).
-Click the Yes button to continue or the No button to return to the previous screen.
+Then click the Enter button.